kedweber/laravel_seeder_country_codes/README.md

 # Country Codes, Names and Regex for Postal Codes in 4 Languages for Laravel

+## Description

+Working in Laravel and need a quick fix for a complete listing of the standard country codes?
+All three unique codes, plus the translated country names and a regular expression field if you need to validate postal codes are included in this repository.

 ## Installation

 ### Importing Files and Setup